netrisai/docs/tutorials/upgrading-netris.rst

 In the event the "**check_agent**" status is "**Agent is unavailable**" after the agent upgrade has finished, perform agent restart on the affected device(s).

+*For Switches:*

-For the switch agent, SSH to the switch and run the following command:
+SSH to the switch and run the following command:

 .. code-block:: shell-session

   sudo systemctl restart netris-sw

+*For SoftGate nodes:*

-For the SoftGate agent, SSH to the SoftGate and run the following command:
+SSH to the SoftGate and run the following command:

 .. code-block:: shell-session